-- 3.1 A governance process is clearly established within the Force and will continue to be adhered to, will follow standing orders and financial regulations to ensure that available resources are allocated optimally and deliver value for money, and that capital programme planning is determined in parallel with the revenue budget planning process within the framework of the MTFS.
-These include: - The Strategic Governance Board (SGB) which is ultimately responsible for approving the Capital Strategy for investment and the Capital Programme for approving changes to the programme within financial regulations and for the approval of business case submissions. - The Ethics, Transparency and Audit Panel (ETAP) which is responsible for scrutiny of the MTFS documents and the Capital budget monitoring reports and can make recommendations to the Strategic Governance Board (SGB). - The Force Strategy Board (FSB) which has overall responsibility for management and monitoring of the capital programme and ensuring the impact on service delivery is well managed and ensures value for money. - The Enabling Board which has overall responsibility for the capital funding and monitoring of the capital programme, within the financial regulations and for sign off of Outline Business Cases after legal and finance approval. - 3.2 The capital monitoring report is included within the monthly management accounts which is reviewed by the Finance Panel, which is a sub group of the Ethics, Transparency and Audit Panel (ETAP).
+- 3.1 A governance process is clearly established within the Force following standing orders and financial regulations to ensure that available resources are allocated optimally and deliver value for money.
+Capital programme planning is determined in parallel with the revenue budget planning process within the framework of the MTFS.
+These include: - The Strategic Governance Board (SGB) which is ultimately responsible for approving the Capital Strategy for investment and the Capital Programme for approving changes to the programme within financial regulations and for the approval of business case submissions. - The Ethics, Transparency and Audit Panel (ETAP) which is responsible for scrutiny of the MTFS documents and the Capital budget monitoring reports and can make recommendations to the Strategic Governance Board (SGB). - The Capital Investment Gateway Review Board which has responsibility for ensuring a realistic, affordable and deliverable capital programme is prepared and included within the MTFS; monitoring of the capital programme; and for sign off of outline business cases within delegated limits after legal and finance approval. - 3.2 The capital monitoring update is included within the monthly management accounts which is reviewed by the Finance Panel, which is a sub group of the Ethics, Transparency and Audit Panel (ETAP).
 The Chief Accountant regularly meets with each capital lead to discuss the capital monitoring position and to scrutinise capital spend.